College Advising

 The Deliberate Transfer Programs (23–35%)

 University of Michigan — 35% transfer acceptance rate.
 Michigan is one of the most transfer-friendly flagship universities in the country.
 The 35% transfer rate more than doubles its 16% freshman rate.
 Michigan admits a large absolute number of transfers each year, and the Wolverine Pathways and related transfer-focused programs create structured routes in.
+Like UVA, Michigan is a must for application if you're a Michigan resident seeking to transfer.

 The Highly Accessible Transfer Destinations (37–57%)